lisageeee/InterviewPrep/README.md

 - ~do something~
 - If value.left != null add it to the queue `offer()`
 - If value.right != null add it to the queue `offer()`
+#### Traversal
+- Pre-order: Node, left, right
+- In-order: Left, node, right
+- Post-order: left, right, node
+- Implement these with recursion!!!!!
+#### The height of a tree
+- = height of tallest sub-tree + 1
 ### BSTs
 - Often testing recursion when asked this type of question
 - Lookup is O(logn) since you only have to look in half the tree